History of Riga: Soviet and Nazi period (1940–1991)

-Restoration of independence
+Restoration of independence (1991–present)

 The policy of economic reform introduced as Perestroika by Soviet leader Mikhail Gorbachev led to a situation in the late 1980s in which many Soviet republics, including Latvia, were able to regain their liberty and freedom, although some Latvian cities including Riga suffered unsuccessful attempts by Soviet OMON to restore local Soviet authority (see The Barricades).
 Latvia declared its full de facto independence on 21 August 1991 and that independence was recognized by Soviet Union on 6 September 1991.

 In Riga, Soviet street names and monuments were removed.
 Lenin Prospect once again became Brīvības (Freedom) Boulevard, and the Oškalns train station, named after a prominent Latvian communist became Zemitani.
 The Lenin statue that stood alongside the Freedom Monument was removed amid nationalist celebrations.
 The highway connecting Riga to Jūrmala was renamed after Kārlis Ulmanis, Latvia's last pre-Soviet president.
 During this period of political change, some local Russians and Ukrainians lost their citizenship, and fled to Russia and the West.
 Nearly all of the Jewish populace emigrated out of the country.
 The flight of post-war settlers restored Riga's ethnic Latvian majority.
 Nevertheless, certain neighborhoods remain majority Russian.
 Joining European Union, free travel and restoration of civic society is slowly but surely bringing Riga back to its cosmopolitan roots.

 Latvia formally joined the United Nations as an independent country on 17 September 1991.
 All Russian military forces were removed from 1992 to 1994.